 If you do the hard work of reading Story Brand and creating a brand script, it helps us clearly understand your message.
 This helps us be more clear as we optimize your page.
 It informs everything from your meta descriptions to the internal links we place on your site.
 Most importantly, we try to incorporate elements of your brand script when we’re writing subheadings on your page.
 This way, your website does a better job of converting when people do a quick scan of your page!

 Have your brand script ready and want to start focusing on SEO for your website?

 You’ve read Story Brand, have a clear picture of how to describe your services and have even made some changes to your website.
 Now you’re just ready to get that website in front of more people while still maintaining a clear message.
 That’s where we come in!

 Search Engine Optimization helps you get your website out there in front of more people.
 At Simplified SEO Consulting, we offer several options to help you do this.
 If you’re the DIY type, we have online SEO courses including a comprehensive one that takes you step by step through our favorite SEO techniques.
 We also have a 12 week SEO intensive if you’re looking for support and guidance to optimize your site.
 On the other hand, if you find your just too busy to worry about SEO yourself, our staff can optimize your site for you with our “Done for You” services.
 Even with this option, you’re welcome to send us your brand script and we’ll do our best to incorporate the simple messages you’ve come up with as we optimize your site.

 How to start working on your SEO

-We help therapists, psychiatrists, counselors & other small business owners get their websites ranking well on google.
+We help therapists, psychiatrists, counselors other small business owners (generally in the health and wellness industry) get their websites ranking well on google.
 Getting started is easy!